About Us

 1960s and 1990s: Arriving in America

 The first group left Burma and moved to the United States in the 1960s, and the second group came here in the 1990s.
-The last group, mostly the ethnic Karen, Kareni, Chin, and Kachin, moved to the United States mostly after 2000.
-Burmese Americans from the Chin, Kachin, Karen, and Kareni groups are mostly Christians and make up more than half of the entire Burmese Americans.
+The last group, mostly the ethnic Karen, Karenni, Chin, and Kachin, moved to the United States mostly after 2000.
+Burmese Americans from the Chin, Kachin, Karen, and Karenni groups are mostly Christians and make up more than half of the entire Burmese Americans.

 The Burmese Community in Kansas City

-Kansas City is home to about 4,500 Burmese Americans from different backgrounds—largely the Chin, Karen, and Kareni.
-They came here as refugees, and Americans in Kansas City embraced them as new Americans.
-They left their homes and country behind and permanently moved to the United States, primarily because of political violence, ethnic persecution, and religious restriction from the state under military rule.
+Kansas City is home to about 4,500 Burmese Americans from different backgrounds—largely the Chin, Karen, and Karenni.
+We came here as refugees, and Americans in Kansas City embraced them as new Americans.
+We left our homes and country behind and permanently moved to the United States, primarily because of political violence, ethnic persecution, and religious restriction from the state under military rule.

-As new immigrants, they have worked hard to flourish and succeed like other Americans who welcomed them.
-In order to strive here in their new country, Burmese Americans in Kansas City also focus on education for their children and kids, which includes after-school program in English as a second language, homework support, college preparation courses, and citizenship classes.
+As new immigrants, we have worked hard to flourish and succeed like other Americans who welcomed them.
+In order to strive here in their new country, Burmese Americans in Kansas City also focus on education for our children and kids, which includes after-school program in English as a second language, homework support, college preparation courses, and citizenship classes.

 Burmese Community After School College Prep Program